New Zealand's Moore scores three own goals

 Match ends, USA 5, New Zealand 0.

-New Zealand defender Meikayla Moore scored three own goals and was substituted at half time in a heavy defeat to the United States at the SheBelieves Cup.
+New Zealand defender Meikayla Moore scored three own goals and was substituted before half-time in a heavy defeat to the United States at the SheBelieves Cup.

 Moore, who plays for Championship leaders Liverpool, scored twice at the wrong end in the first six minutes.